Working with children

 Department staff and volunteers

-Legal responsibility for the protection of children from abuse rests with both the Department for Child Protection and the WA Police.
+Legal responsibility for the protection of children from abuse rests with both the Department of Communities, Child Protection and Family Support and the WA Police.